Luigian/Push_Swap/README.md

 Even for sorting arrays of 4 elements it was taking a lot of time.
 So i needed to optimize this method doing the following:

 a) Reducing the operations from 11 to only 8 by leaving ss, rr and rrr to be checked in a second phase.
-In that second phase every time i find  a secuence of sa-sb or sb-sa i can replace it for ss, the same for rr (ra-rb or rb-ra) and rrr (rra-rrb or rrb-rra).
+In that second phase every time i find  a secuence of sa-sb or sb-sa i can replace it for ss; the same for rr (ra-rb or rb-ra) and rrr (rra-rrb or rrb-rra).

 b) Interrupting some branches from keep growing if the array in it start to become more unsorted, or just not progress at all.